Steven Brian Pennell: Capture, trial, and execution

-Trial
+Trial and conviction

 At the start of the trial, a panel of defense attorneys claimed that the initial fiber taken by Officer Taschner was obtained illegally because it was taken from his car.
 Judge Richard Gebelein dismissed these allegations, saying that the carpet was visible to Taschner's eyes as soon as she opened the vehicle, so evidence from these fibers was legal.
 Once the fibers were examined, it was shown that they had DNA residues belonging to the victims.
 It was the first trial in the United States that used DNA evidence as absolute legal evidence.
 Gebelein had to set a legal precedent and listen to the opinions of experts and scientists, who helped verify the DNA evidence.

-First judgment

 On November 23, 1989, the jury reached a decision and convicted Pennell of murdering DiMauro and Ellis, but acquitted him of Gordon's murder because of lack of evidence.
 The jury decided not to recommend the death penalty, but two life sentences.
 Shortly after the decision, a bouquet of flowers was sent to the prosecutor's office, with a note reading: "You made us feel human again, from the women of Route 40."

 Pennell's lawyer appealed the court's decision on the grounds that the fiber was obtained illegally.
 The court dismissed it, and based on new evidence introduced in the case, convicted Pennell of murdering Gordon and Meyer.
 At this point, Pennell dismissed his lawyer and asked to represent himself, a decision the court approved.
 In a surprising move, he announced that he wished to receive the death penalty.
 He argued that the entire constitution began with a verse from the Hebrew Bible, and as soon as the court found two witnesses who could testify to his guilt, he deserved the death penalty under the Bible's laws.
 He cited two passages from the Bible to explain his position.

-Second judgment

 On October 31, 1991, the court sentenced Pennell to death.
 Under the Delaware State Constitution, every death penalty judgment requires a further hearing from the Supreme Court, and on February 11, 1992, Pennell appeared before them, demanding that he be sentenced to death.
-He was the only defendant in Delaware's legal history to represent himself before the Supreme Court, and the only man convicted to willingly seek the death penalty.
+He was the only defendant in Delaware's legal history to represent himself before the Supreme Court, and the only man convicted to willingly seek a death sentence.

 However, he pleaded not guilty to the murders, and spoke of the murderer in the third person, saying that the killer was enjoying the process of the murder, but not the murder itself.
 The Delaware State Attorney General objected to the death penalty, but the judges sentenced Pennell to death anyway.
 His execution was scheduled for March 14, 1992.